About Killick Off Road Arts – Martial Arts Training in Purley, Surrey

 I have been coming here to learn for a few years now.
 I have seen students join me, too, who tend to stay.
 The reason is that they like the teaching and club atmosphere, which facilitates learning and progression.

-The goals set in learning are to acquire skills in different ranges, with a bias to Pencak Silat and inputs from clinch, bare knuckle boxing and combatives and basic Vale tudo/MMA ground work and some weapons defence.
+The goals set in learning are to acquire skills in different ranges.
+There is a bias to Pencak Silat.
+The training includes inputs from clinch, bare knuckle boxing, and combatives.
+It also covers basic Vale tudo/MMA ground work and some weapons defence.

 Richard has a diverse and deep background knowledge in different arts, and this is used to cover a cyclical syllabus that rotates.
-This tops up learning, and those who have missed a session or two are not penalised and playing extreme catch-up vs a delivery of a syllabus that is scatty or linear.
-Richard does not have an irrational emotional bias to each art, which is good, as you get evaluation of techniques which may or may not work or need to be put into dry-dock to fix.
+This enhances learning.
+Those who have missed a session or two are not penalised.
+They avoid playing extreme catch-up.
+This is in contrast to a delivery of a syllabus that is scatty or linear.
+Richard does not have an irrational emotional bias towards each art.
+This is beneficial.
+You get an evaluation of techniques that may work or need to be put into dry-dock for fixing.

-Richard’s coaching style would be classed in sports psychology as ‘democratic’, as he takes input and ideas from learners and joins in, even learning new ideas if appropriate.
+Richard’s coaching style would be classed in sports psychology as ‘democratic’.
+He takes input and ideas from learners.
+He joins in and learns new ideas if appropriate.
 This is good as it gives learners a say, too, and space for input.

 The club style is laid back and not like Cobra-Kai from Karate Kid.
-If you went to another club to pick up some ideas, this is not seen as ‘a threat’, but maybe a resource.
+You can go to another club to pick up some ideas.
+This is not seen as a threat.
+It is maybe a resource.
 The people studying with Richard are diverse.
 Diverse in cultural background and previous martial art interests.
-This implies they have a yardstick to judge other learning and give this at least parity to want to come back regularly.
+This implies they have a yardstick to judge other learning.
+It gives this learning at least parity and motivates them to come back regularly.

 The club uses new media to communicate with each other and share techniques and input from his overseas contacts/teachers.
 This is very novel.
 This implies it is not a case of ‘time to go home and wait until next time we meet’.
 It means there is reflection and learning outside the door, too.

-The yardstick for any club membership to be worth having is [1] do you want to be here and [2] will you turn up, [3] is it worth turning up, [4] does the teacher know what they are doing, [5] are your goals aligned to the club goals. < For me, yes.
+The yardstick for any club membership to be worth having is divided into key points.
+First, do you want to be here?
+Second, will you turn up?
+Third, is it worth turning up?
+Fourth, does the teacher know what they are doing?
+Lastly, are your goals aligned to the club goals? < For me, yes.
 I have grown over the years.
-Last 2 have seen an extra marked change in my learning and the way I behave generally – this is due to the club.
+The last two years have seen an extra marked change in my learning.
+I have generally changed the way I behave.
+This is due to the club.
 Is it space to learn from the teacher + others, and from your reflection.
 This space promotes this, I found.
 Richard created this space.
 Eric L